richard-scryber/scryber.core/docs/index.rst

 Binding to your data
 ---------------------

-With a simple binding notation it's easy to add references to your data structures and pass information and complex data to your document from SQL, JSON, Entity Model and more.
+With a simple handlebars binding notation it's easy to add references to your data structures and pass information and complex data to your document from your model and more.

-Or get the document to look up and bind the data for you.
+**Now supporting full expressions support including css var and calc support**

 :doc:`binding_model`